deepenrp/RE_Financial_Model/README.md

 There are paid services that help home buyers understand wealth creation while utilizing a mortgage.
 After speaking to many home buyers, there was still a lack of access to this knowledge.
 I even had someone tell me that he wished his mortgage lender showed him this when he was getting a mortgage.

 At that time, the various calculations I was doing were all done in Excel.
 I needed to put this on the web so that anyone with internet can have access to it.
 A preview of the Excel workbook is included in this repository.
+The webapp launched on Heroku is an easier way to understand wealth creation through home ownership.

 ## 3 Ways
 When we think about how we are creating wealth through real estate, there are 3 ways that work together simultaneously: